gauntlt/gauntlt/README.md

 5. Refer to the features directory for usage examples and please write cucumber features for any new functionality you wish to submit.

 6. Run the ready_to_rumble.sh script to make sure you have all the dependencies installed like sqlmap and sslyze.
 This is meant to replicate the travis setup for devs.
+This should be a rake task instead.

 ## ROADMAP